ashishkumarqait/sdk-php/docs/development.md

 First you need to get a token from Bifrost using the `oauth/token` endpoint.

-Grab the token and put it into the Authorize-header in the Heimdall API.
+Grab the token and put it into the Authorize header in the Heimdall API.

 You can use the Heimdall API to create your client.